np-overflow/hacknflag/forensics/steghidden/README.md

 ## Writeup

-Extract the flag using steghide with the passphrase derived from the description using decimal to ascii converter
+Extract the flag using steghide with the passphrase derived from the description using decimal to ascii converter<br>
 ```Flag: HNF{S739_HID3_fOR_7H3_wiN}```